Dr. Scott Chimileski

 Interests and Activities

 🦠 Photography and microscopy.
 My portfolio and catalog of microbial science photography can be found on my website: http://microbephotography.com/

-🦠 I am a Review Editor in Biology of Archaea, Frontiers in Microbiology Journal.
+🦠 I am a Review Editor for Biology of Archaea at the Journal Frontiers in Microbiology.

 🦠 I am an Associate Blogger at the microbiology blog, Small Things Considered.